lcdsmao/blog/content/2019-06-19_material-designcustom-alert-dialog/index.md

 <style name="AlertDialogTheme" parent="ThemeOverlay.MaterialComponents.MaterialAlertDialog"></style>
 ```

-You can then customize the style of the title, body, button, or other elements by overriding the corresponding item in the alert dialog theme.
+Then you can then customize the style of the title, body, button, or other elements by overriding the corresponding item in the alert dialog theme.

 For example, customize the text color and font size of the title by creating a `materialAlertDialogTitleTextStyle` that inherited from `MaterialAlertDialog.MaterialComponents.Title.Text`: